Navdeep-Codes/github-purger/README.md

 Leaking your PAT token can be dangerous.
 Make sure to keep it secure and never share it with anyone.
 Also, be **very** cautious while deleting repositories as this action is irreversible.

-Using leaked PAT tokens and deleating someones repos, is **NOT** legal.
+Using leaked PAT tokens and deleting someones repos, is **NOT** legal.
 Use this tool responsibly.

 ---
 A 404navdeep Production